mmckechney/SqlBuildManager/docs/change_notes.md

 ### Version 10.1.1

 - *ADDED:* Added console argument /AzureRemoteStatus=true to list Azure remote execution machines and their readiness status
-- *ADDED:* Added console argument /ForceCustomDacPac=true to force teh creation of a custom dacpac and build script for each target database.
+- *ADDED:* Added console argument /ForceCustomDacPac=true to force the creation of a custom dacpac and build script for each target database.
 USE WITH CAUTION this will exponentially increase the deployment time  and processing needs.
 Use only as a last scenario to ensure full database synchronicity
 - *FIXED:* Various remote/ threaded bug fixes

 ### Version 10.1.0